Employment Permits

 Here is where the decision queue actually sits in the journey for a typical General Employment Permit hire from outside the EEA — for example, a worker from the Philippines.

 Stage 2 — Labour Market Needs Test (most GEPs).
-You advertise the vacancy with the Department of Social Protection Employment Services / EURES network and on one additional online platform, for 28 continuous days, without amending it.
+You advertise the vacancy on JobsIreland.ie, on EURES, and on at least one other online platform, for 28 continuous days, without amending it.
+JobsIreland and EURES are both required — registering on jobsireland.ie covers both in one step, as DSP places the vacancy on EURES automatically.
+The third platform, a commercial jobs board, you place separately.
 The permit application can only go in after the 28 days are complete.
 The print newspaper requirement was removed by the Employment Permits Act 2024.
 Critical Skills roles skip this stage entirely.
 Allow at least four to five weeks.

 Stage 4 — Entry visa.
 Once the permit is granted, a worker from a visa-required country applies for a long-stay employment visa to enter Ireland.
 This is a separate process handled by Immigration Service Delivery, and it adds several weeks on its own.